avibrazil/un-istore/README.md

 $ un-istore.sh "Avi Alkalay" "some@email.com" | tee -a /tmp/un-istore.log
 ```

-**Try it first on an external copy of your music files before using it directly on you
+**Try it first on an external copy of your music files, before using it directly on your
 beloved music collection.**

 The script works on Linux and might work on macOS too (use your Mac terminal to run it).